• Search Keywords

 • Is an individual or a team with a current Australian sole trader or company ABN.
 If applying as an individual who is not a producer, a producer must be attached to the projects applying for consideration;

-• Is a key creative (e.g., producer, writer/director or writer) who has mid to high level experience in episodic or one-off productions in the screen sector (television, feature films) that have been produced and distributed to audiences; and
+• Is a key creative (e.g., producer, writer/director or writer) who has mid to high level experience (minimum 2 credits) in episodic or one-off productions in the screen sector (television, feature films) that have been produced and distributed to audiences.
+Please note, self-released projects on YouTube, Vimeo or other online platforms are note eligible for the purposesof this program;

-• Has an active slate of feature film projects in development, with at least one-to-two projects at treatment or completed script stage.
+• Has an active slate of feature film projects in development (scripted or documentary), with at least one-to-two projects at treatment or completed script stage; and

-• Has participated in, or viewed recording of, the webinar from 23 April 2024.
+• Has participated in, or reviewed a recording of the webinar from 30 May 2025.

 Applicants must be available to attend workshops in person in Sydney.
-Workshops are scheduled to occur between Thursday 30 May to Friday 14 June 2024, with specific dates to be coordinated with successful applicants/teams.
+Workshops are scheduled to occur between Thursday 11 September and Friday 26 September 2025, with specific dates to be coordinated with successful applicants/teams.

 How and when can I apply?

-Applications close 5pm AEST Thursday 2 May, 2024, and can be made through Screen Australia’s application portal with the following materials:
+Applications close 5pm AEST Thursday26 June 2025, and can be made through Screen Australia’s application portal with the following materials:

 • A completed online application form including contact details and confirmation of eligibility;